Visiting Our Region

 For a less challenging stroll, try one of the region’s two river walks.
 The Guilford Memorial river walk winds along the banks of the Piscataquis River, and the Pleasant River walk in Brownville courses along the shoreline from Brownville to the Junction.
 Our historical downtowns are also renowned as lovely walking destinations, with quaint shops and Victorian homes lining the maple-shaded streets.

-Cross Country Skiing - Lessons and guided tours by moonlight or during daylight hours are available at A Fierce Chase in Monson.
+Cross Country Skiing - Lessons and guided tours by moonlight or during daylight hours are available in Monson.
 Many local residents allow skiers to use their privately-owned trails throughout the region.
 Privately held lands open for public use are common throughout Piscataquis County.